Light Strike Vehicle (Singapore): Design

 The LSV MK.
 II is produced by ST Kinetics as the Spider New Generation Light Strike Vehicle (Spider New Gen).
 In September 2011, ST Kinetics won a $68 million contract to supply its Spider New Gen and spares to the Singapore Army.
 The first LSV MK.
 II was delivered in November 2013 concluding in 2014.

 ST Kinetics had designed a previous prototype vehicle to replace the Singapore Army Light Strike Vehicle named the Spider.
 At the Asian Aerospace 2004 held in Singapore, ST Kinetics unveiled the Spider a redesigned Light Strike Vehicle that did not enter production.

 The LSV MK.
 II bears several enhancements vis-à-vis the LSV that it replaces.
 It has a more powerful engine, an improved suspension system and a better designed space frame with a higher payload.
 The new vehicle also has a larger seating capacity and supports an array of communication systems that enhances its networking capabilities with other combat systems in the battlefield.
 These enhancements allow the LSV MK.
 II to be more agile and deployable than its predecessor.
 It is capable of climbing and traversing 60% inclines and climbing slopes up to 50%.

-The driver was relocated from right hand drive to the front centre seat of the vehicle.
+The driver was relocated from right-hand drive to the front centre seat of the vehicle.
 This unique centre-hand drive enables flexible weapon configurations on both sides of the driver position for a wide arc of fire.
 Due to its lightweight design, the vehicle can be carried underslung by medium-lift helicopters such as CH-47 Chinook or stacked during airlift for rapid deployment by the C-130 Hercules.

 The LSV MK.
 II is equipped with the Mantis system.
 At the Eurosatory 2004 held in Paris, Israeli company Rafael Armament Development Authority unveiled the Mantis system fitted to a Light Strike Vehicle (Flyer ITV-1).
 The Mantis is based on advanced Israeli systems RAFAEL Spike LR ATGM, RAFAEL C4I Tactical System—a rugged laptop which is the centre of the Mantis system, ESC BAZ retractable Multi-Sensor for surveillance and reconnaissance—includes a day camera, night (thermal) camera and a laser rangefinder and Azimuth Comet—provides target acquisition data such as coordinates to the targets.

 Capabilities

 The LSV MK.
-II is produced in three variants: the Automatic Grenade Launcher (AGL) variant that operates the 40mm AGL system; the Anti-Tank Guided Missile (ATGM) variant that operates the Spike missile system; and the Utility variant for general purpose usage.
+II is produced in three variants: the Automatic Grenade Launcher (AGL) variant that operates the 40 mm AGL system; the Anti-Tank Guided Missile (ATGM) variant that operates the Spike missile system; and the Utility variant for general purpose usage.